HistoryThis section has been translated automatically.

 - pulmonary vascular resistance

-- Proof or exclusion of a CHD
+- Detection or exclusion of CHD

 - the left ventricular outflow tract is clearly elongated in complete AVSD (so-called goose neck deformity) (Pinger 2019).